theresamorelli/github-pull-request-basics-v-000/CONTRIBUTING.md

 # Contributing to Learn.co Curriculum

-We're really exited that you're about to contribute to the [open curriculum](https://learn.co/content-license) on [Learn.co](https://learn.co).
+We're really excited that you're about to contribute to the [open curriculum](https://learn.co/content-license) on [Learn.co](https://learn.co).
 If this is your first time contributing, please continue reading to learn how to make the most meaningful and useful impact possible.

 ## Raising an Issue to Encourage a Contribution